Chairman: Sally-Anne Fawcett

 4. RTWDF PERSONNEL

 All helpers and organisers at the RTWDF are volunteers and their addresses and contact details are retained by the RTWDF.
 Where appropriate, the RTWDF has undertaken suitable checks of volunteers to assess their suitability for working in close proximity with children, and all will have been given short job descriptions.
 At the Festival there will be an organiser available on the premises at all times to answer any queries or deal with any issues.
-A notice will be placed at the entrance desk advising the name of that person and how to contact them.
+A notice will be placed in the programme advising the name of that person and how to contact them.
 All RTWDF volunteers will wear identification badges and anyone wearing a festival badge will be able to direct adults or children to the organiser.
 Every problem will be dealt with seriously, in a private area and will be documented and dated.

 5. PREPARATION FOR ATTENDANCE AT THE FESTIVAL